 Independence from England was granted on August 31, 1962, and Independence Day was made a national holiday.
 Over the years, Independence Day has provided another day of celebration on which steelbands can legally take to the streets, but not many take advantage of the opportunity.
 In 1963, Ray Holman moved over to the Starlift Steelband and led his schoolmates back to QRC for a performance of his arrangement of "I Feel Pretty" from the musical, "West Side Story."
 Holman's mastery of the tenor-pan would later gain him First Place in the Soloist competition in the 1964 Steelband Music Festival.
 (Ray Holman is shown in the picture above with his 1964 Trophy surrounded by Starlift members and Schofield Pilgrim.)
 Around the same period, Barbadian-born jazz fanatic Schofield Pilgrim (shown above) began to integrate the pan in his music sessions.
 A latin teacher at QRC, Pilgrim was able to enlist the services of student Ray Holman for his jazz experiment.
 Thus, Pilgrim was believed to be the first musician to use pan in jazz music.

 The era of Panorama arrived in 1963 with more competition and prize money for the steelbands.
 With the increasing popularity of steelband music, companies such as Angostura, Coca Cola, Guinness, Solo Bottling Works, Carib Brewery, and West Indian Tobacco became sponsors and began to provide financial assistance.
 This support arrived not a moment too soon to assist steelbands in defraying the rising costs associated with the purchase of oil drums, tuning, and construction of metal racks.
+Under the leadership of Hugh Borde, Tripoli performed at the 1967 World's Fair in Montreal, Canada, following which they were booked for an extensive concert tour and television appearances with the famous American pianist Liberace.
 In 1969, Holman again revolutionized steelband music when he changed the traditional "lazy" strum of background pans (guitars, cellos) in his calypso arrangements at Starlift from 4 beats to the bar to a more lively and "jazzy" 3 beats to the bar.
 Within a short time, all steelbands were using his strum.
-Other panmen who made significant contributions to the furtherance of the steelband during this decade were tuner Wallace Austin, player Herman Johnston, arrangers Lennox Mohammed, Beverly Griffith, and Earl Rodney, ambassadors Hugh Borde, Keith Preddie, and Errol Zephyrine, and administrator George Goddard.
-During the first seven years of Panorama competition in this decade, North Stars and Cavaliers dominated with two wins each.
-Lord Kitchener's calypsoes were the most popular with arrangers and were the choice of four Panorama winners in 1964, 1967, 1968, and 1969.
-In addition to the five winning steelbands listed below, only five other steelbands finished among the top three during the seven years of Panorama competition in this decade: Dixieland; Highlanders; Sundowners; Tripoli; and West Side Symphony.
+In addition to the arrangers listed below, other panmen who made significant contributions to the furtherance of the steelband during this decade were tuners Wallace Austin, Rudolph Charles, Allan Gervais and ambassadors Keith Preddie and Errol Zephyrine, and administrator George Goddard.
+During the first seven years of Panorama competition in this decade, Lord Kitchener's calypsoes were the most popular with arrangers and were the choice of four Panorama winners in 1964, 1967, 1968, and 1969.
+In addition to the five winning steelbands listed below (North Stars, Cavaliers, Desperadoes, Harmonites, and Starlift), only five other steelbands finished among the top three during the seven years of Panorama competition in this decade: Dixieland; Highlanders; Sundowners; Tripoli; and West Side Symphony.